-Peace lilies are a show stealer with their white flowers and dark green glossy foliage.
+Peace lilies planted indoors are a show stealer with their white flowers and dark green glossy foliage.
 The unique white flowers are actually the curved bracts or modified leaves covering the actual small flowers.

 Peace lily care and growing is easy, which makes it one of the most popular houseplants.
-It grows without direct sunlight and purifies the air, not to mention the fact, it was a part of the famous NASA clean air study.
+It grows without direct sunlight and purifies indoor air, not to mention the fact that it was a part of the famous NASA clean air study.

 Requirements for Growing Peace Lily

 Peace lily prefers evenly moist soil when grown outdoors.
-You can keep the soil slightly moist all the time of your indoor peace lily, but this might lead to overwatering if you don’t have a green thumb.
+You can keep the soil slightly moist all the time for your indoor peace lily, but this might lead to overwatering if you are not very skillful at growing houseplants or don’t have a green thumb.

-Follow the “better safe than sorry” strategy and water only when the topsoil is a bit dry and deeply, whenever you do until it starts to drain out from the bottom.
-Watering once in every 5-7 days is enough to fulfill the plant’s need.
+Follow this “better safe than sorry” strategy and water only when the topsoil is a bit dry to touch, and whenever you water, do it thoroughly, until it starts to drain out from the bottom holes.

-- If this indoor plant requires water every 2-3 days, it must be root bound and needs repotting.
+- If this indoor plant requires water frequently, it must be root bound and needs repotting.